This DIY anti-aging eye cream has five simple, natural ingredients that might help your outlook on aging skin. I don't know what it is, the …

 Always perform a patch test on a less sensitive area of skin and wait 48 hours.
 If your skin remains irritated then you can apply a Cocoa Butter product to your face.

 Now that you know all about Cocoa Butter Benefits for Skincare, you're probably ready to make some recipes.

 Check out the skincare recipes below that all include Cocoa Butter as an ingredient!

 It's so easy to make your own DIY Foundation!
 Learn how to make homemade foundation powder and liquid foundation with these simple recipes!
 Finding completely …

 One of my biggest pet peeves with body butter is, it can leave a greasy feeling on the skin.
 But not today friend!
 The recipe …

 Cocoa Butter is an ingredient in many skin care products that we see on the shelves, and for good reason.
 Cocoa butter benefits for skin …

 Let's face it, we're all getting older.
 But that doesn't mean we have to break the bank buying expensive anti-aging cream and wrinkle treatments.
 If …

 Ready to ditch your conventional beauty products for natural alternatives?
 Check out this Step by Step Guide to a Natural DIY Skincare Routine!
-From …
+From a …

 Pin Cocoa Butter Benefits for Skin!